Series: Agfact H2.1.7 Edition: fifth Last updated: February 2022

 Black spot occurs in coastal areas and appears as dark spots on mature citrus, particularly Valencia oranges.
 Infection is largely prevented by spraying with recommended fungicides at petal fall.
 A second spray is required 16 weeks later.
 Harvesting fruit early in the season reduces black spot problems.

 Brown spot fungus disease affects mainly mandarins, especially the Emperor and Minneola varieties.
 Both leaves and fruit can be infected, particularly in cool damp weather during early spring to early autumn.
-Up to four sprays may be necessary to control heavy infections under favourable conditions.
+Up to 4 sprays might be necessary to control heavy infections under favourable conditions.

 Brown rot occurs on fruit, usually under wet, humid conditions, and is prevented with a protectant fungicide spray applied in March or April.
 This is also useful in preventing sooty blotch and sooty mould.

-Trunk or collar rot and root rots caused by the fungus Phytophthora citrophthora occur in poorly drained soils and may cause decline or death.
+Trunk or collar rot and root rots caused by Phytophthora citrophthora occur in poorly drained soils and can cause tree decline or death.
 The first symptom of trunk or collar rot is death of a section of bark on the trunk near ground level.
-This is often accompanied by production of gum, and cracking as the dead bark dries out.
+This is often accompanied by production of gum and cracking as the dead bark dries out.
 Trunk rots, if not too extensive, can be treated by removing affected bark and then painting with a recommended fungicide paste.
 Lemons are very susceptible to this disease and tree losses are common.

-Nutrient disorders are most commonly deficiencies of nitrogen, magnesium, manganese or zinc.
+Nutrient disorders are generally from deficiencies of nitrogen, magnesium, manganese or zinc.

 Magnesium deficiency (occurring most commonly in coastal districts), zinc deficiency (occurring most severely in inland districts), and manganese deficiency (occurring in both coastal and inland areas) can all adversely affect tree growth and cropping.
 They can be recognised by distinctive colour patterns in the foliage.